LordiAnders/PAYDAY-2-VR-Fixes/README.md

 Bunch of fixes for the mostly neglected VR version of PAYDAY 2.

 ## Fixes
-- Added reload timelines (animations and sounds) for all weapons that were missing one.
+- Added proper reload timelines (animations and sounds) for all weapons that were missing them or had broken timelines.
-- Improved reload timelines on weapons that had little, or no animations.
+- Improved reload timelines on some weapons that had little animation or to reduce clipping.
 - Fixed many weapons lacking reload sounds.
 - Fixed several two-hand grip points that were poorly positioned or used the wrong hand animation.
 - Fixed several magazines being held incorrectly.
 - Fixed Airbow and SG Versteckt 51D not displaying held magazines properly.
-- Fixed Hailstorm Mk 5 and Basilisk 3V not playing their intended effects when reloading.
+- Fixed SG Versteckt 51D, Hailstorm Mk 5 and Basilisk 3V exclusive set not playing their intended effects when reloading.
 - Fixed MA-17 Flamethrower playing recoil animations when it shouldn't.
 - Fixed reload timer and belt not accounting for weapons in underbarrel modes.
 - Fixed akimbo weapons playing empty magazine sounds/animations before they are completely empty.